-Retouching negatives and prints was a norm as late as the nineties.
-There were no serious artists or photographers that did not get their negatives and prints retouched.
+negatives and prints was a norm as late as the nineties.
+There were no serious artists or photographers that did not get their negatives and prints spotted.
 Not Helmut Newton, not Sebastião Salgado,…not Ansel Adams.
 But today, one of the few remaining masters of retouching film negatives and prints is Katherine Gillis.
 And she’s hoping to share her skills in something that is both art and science.

+Yeah, we know how to remove dust and bring clarity to a digital file.
+But if you’re still working with silver halide darkroom prints, what was once a common thing is now becoming a lost art.
 Katherine Gillis studied at Veronica Cass Academy in Florida, the place to go to get the best training at the time.
 In Santa Fe and Colorado she worked in color labs, perfecting techniques she’d been taught and developed on her own.

 While working for a lab in Santa Fe, Alan Ross, master photographer and printer of the Ansel Adams Yosemite Special Edition Prints, contacted her.
 A former Adams assistant, he asked if she would attempt the spotting for some limited-edition Adams prints.
 She couldn’t contain her excitement – or her anxiety at being given that opportunity at such a young age.

 Many photographers started seeking her out, and for more than 20 years, she ran her own company, ‘Perfected Image’.
 Alan Ross continued to ship her Ansel Adams prints.
 She was often working 18- hour days.
 But it was doing what she loved best.